How to Keep Frogs Out of Your Pool

 A clear, hygienic pool doesn’t feel like a habitat to frogs.
 But a filthy pool with twigs and other waste floating in the water?
 That’s nearly a five-star hotel.

-6. Keep the grasses short and your lawn trimmed
+6. Keep your lawn trimmed

 Do you know where frogs love to hide?
 Where you can’t notice them.
 If there are any tall weeds, heaps of grass, or leaf piles in your lawn, then there are higher chances you’ll trace a frog or two hiding out.